Atomic Policy in Germany

 Anti-nuclear Struggle in Germany

-Despite of the internationally known German "nuclear phase-out", it is one of the European countries with the biggest number of atomic plants in operation.
-As of spring 2013, still nine commercial nuclear reactors are in operation, and it is likely that the goal to close them by 2022 will only be realized with a strong anti-nuclear movement forcing the government and industry to fulfill the promises they made in law.
+Despite of the internationally known German "nuclear phase-out", it was one of the European countries with the biggest number of atomic plants in operation.
+As of spring 2019, still seven commercial nuclear reactors are in operation, and it is likely that the goal to close them by 2022 will only be realized with a strong anti-nuclear movement forcing the government and industry to fulfill the promises they made in law.

 The official state policy is the phase-out of atomic power.
 However, the nuclear industry is insisting, campaigning and pushing forwards to annihilate the decisions made in 2011 in response to the disaster in Japan.
 Hundreds of thousands of people had protested nuclear power in Germany at that point of time forcing the government to close eight of Germany's oldest reactors to pacify the public.
 In 2011, a politically remarkable occurrence was the change in the conservative Christian Party's main point of view on nuclear power not to promote it officially any more, but to publicly admit it to be too dangerous and to end the atomic age.
 Sure, this was a reaction to the public's opinion and not motivated by themselves.
 However, this is a stance they can't easily move back from again.
 These days, phasing out nuclear power seems to be a political consensus in Germany.
 No relevant political party dares any more to ask for new nuclear reactors here, and also the development of other atomic plants is less likely than elsewhere.
 Still some factories like the uranium enrichment facility in Gronau (federal state of Nordrhein-Westfalen) are not target of the official phase-out policy and even receive permissions to extent their operation times and capacities.